chasmack/hummaps/LOGS.md

 No, at this point you can't search for AP numbers.

-Mapping an AP number to a section search would be pretty straightforward and we will gladly add the feature if someone out there can supply the data.
+Mapping an AP number to a section search would be pretty straightforward and I will gladly add the feature if someone can supply the data.
-Make a project out of it.
+You can make a project out of it.
 Use Tesseract OCR to parse the subdivisional information from the top of the AP map images.

 `apn="507-091-046"`